2026 Hit List: The Best Restaurants In Melbourne CBD

 Image credit: Society | Supplied

 A crown jewel of Melbourne’s culinary scene, Society Dining Room is an experience beyond dining.
-The latest exercise in opulence from LUCAS Restaurants set within the Collins Street precinct is completely multi-sensory, from the elevator up to the entrance, to the chandelier-adorned restaurant, a cavernous space that somehow still feels vibey and intimate.
+Set within the Collins Street precinct, it's completely multi-sensory, from the elevator up to the entrance, to the chandelier-adorned restaurant, a cavernous space that somehow still feels vibey and intimate.
 Society’s charm is in the way it disarms any pretentious notions.

 ARU